Shrewsbury Abbey: Clock

+The clock was built by J. B. Joyce & Co and installed in 1909 at a cost of £130.
+It was the gift of the Shropshire Horticultural Society.

 Bells

 At the Dissolution, the Abbey had two rings of five bells, one in the current tower and one in a central tower.
 In 1673, a ring of eight was cast by George Oldfield of Nottingham and these were replaced over time by the present bells.
 Nine peals were rung at the Abbey in the eighteenth century.
 The bells were rung full-circle until at least 1895, but in 1909 concern over the safety of the tower led to the bells being removed and rehung without wheels in a new frame.
 They are currently sounded by an Ellacombe apparatus, whereby they can be rung by a single person.